This is the official Frequently Asked Questions (FAQ) list for the KioskForge project.

 If you run into this issue, please report it.

-Try with another installation media (USB key or another MicroSD card), and the error(s) should disappear.
+Try another installation media (preferably another MicroSD card), and the error(s) should disappear.

 If the problem persists, report it as a bug.
 It may be some obscure error in KioskForge.